nealnf/community-law-courts/content/Contact.md

 title: "Contact"
 draft: false
 ---
-We the people can contact us via the 'We Need You!!!'
+We The People can contact us via the 'We Need You!!!'
 Facebook group.
 A contact form is in development.